alexziweiwang/_NOT-USING-this__wgj_repo001/README.md

-this is a older repo -- don't use this most updated repo:
+this is a older repo -- don't use this!

+most updated repo:

 https://github.com/alexziweiwang/WGJ-Guide-ThemeParkGame-repo005